Ehrhart Theory of Paving and Panhandle Matroids: Background and preliminaries

 \subsection{Matroids}

 We briefly review the definition of a matroid and relevant terminology.
 Standard sources include~\cite{Oxley} and~\cite{Welsh}.

 \begin{definition} Let $E$ be a finite set.
-A \defterm{matroid basis system} is a nonempty family $\B \subseteq 2^E$ of \defterm{bases} satisfying the \defterm{exchange axiom}: for all distinct $B,B'\in\B$ and all $e\in B\sm B'$, there exists $e'\in B'\sm B$ such that $\left(B\sm \{e\}\right)\cup\{e'\}\in \B$.
+A \defterm{matroid basis system on ground set $E$} is a nonempty family $\B \subseteq 2^E$ of \defterm{bases} satisfying the \defterm{exchange axiom}: for all distinct $B,B'\in\B$ and all $e\in B\sm B'$, there exists $e'\in B'\sm B$ such that $\left(B\sm \{e\}\right)\cup\{e'\}\in \B$.
 The pair $M=(E,\B)$ defines a \defterm{matroid}.
 Any subset of a basis is called an \defterm{independent set}.
-The set $E$ is the \defterm{ground set} of $M$.
 The \defterm{rank function} of $M$ is defined by $\rank(A)=\max\{|A\cap B|:\ B\in\B\}$ for $A\subseteq E$.
 The number $\rank(E)$ is called the \defterm{rank} of $M$, often abbreviated~$r$. \end{definition} The family of independent sets contains the same information as the basis system, as does the rank function, so a matroid can be defined by specifying any of these objects.
+Some additional matroid terminology that will be useful: \begin{itemize} \item A \defterm{circuit} in a matroid is a minimal dependent subset of $E$.
+A \defterm{loop} is a circuit of size~1. \item A \defterm{flat} of $M$ is a subset $F\subseteq E$ such that $\rank(G)>\rank(F)$ for every $G\supsetneq F$.
+A \defterm{hyperplane} is a flat of rank $r-1$.
+We write $\HH$ or $\HH_M$ for the set of hyperplanes of $M$. \item The \defterm{direct sum} of matroids $M=(E,\B)$ and $M'=(E',\B')$ on disjoint ground sets is the matroid $M\oplus M'$ on $E\cup E'$ with basis system $\{B\cup B':\ B\in \B, B'\in \B'\}$. \item A matroid is \defterm{connected} if it cannot be written as a direct sum of two non-empty matroids.
+Every matroid admits a unique decomposition as a direct sum of connected matroids, called its \defterm{components.} \item A \defterm{paving matroid} is a matroid $M$ for which every circuit has cardinality at least $\rank(M)$. \item A \defterm{circuit-hyperplane} is a set that is both a circuit and a hyperplane.
+If $C$ is a circuit-hyperplane, then the family $\B\cup\{C\}$ is in fact a matroid basis system~\cite[Prop.1.5.14]{Oxley}, called the \defterm{relaxation of $M$ at $C$}. \end{itemize} This use of the word ``hyperplane'' is standard in matroid theory but unfortunately conflicts with the geometric use of ``hyperplane,'' which we will also need.
+It should be clear from context which meaning is intended.